chaos1231107/chaos1231107/README.md

 ## Member of Goat rocket club(Gachon University)

 # : Award Career
-## : The Grand Prize Award, By Ministry of Education / Copetition held by Korea Foundation for Science and Creativity(2019)
+## : The Grand Prize Award, By Ministry of Education / Competition held by Korea Foundation for Science and Creativity(2019)
 ### : Name Of My Research : Study Of angle operating System Of solar cells through PID control Algorithm.

 # : My Acitvity